< return to ' CURRENT INSTALLATIONS' <

 Pic 27-3-08

 The four blocked windows on the main-facade are all 6.40m high.
 Window-1 is 2.4m wide and the other three are 2m wide.
 Window-5 on the side facade is uniquely 3.8m by 4.58m.
-Both 1 and 5 will pose a special fabrication problem: they exceed the 2m width of the pvc-polyester fabric which must be strongly and invisibly joined.
+Windows 1 and 5 will pose a special fabrication problem: they exceed the 2m width of the pvc-polyester fabric which will have to be strongly and invisibly joined.

 24-3-08